ggebbie/TMI.jl/README.md

 # Running a script (not interactively)

-An example:
+An example:\
 `cd TMI.jl`\
 `julia --project=@. src/ex1.trackpathways.jl`

 # DATA FILES

 The Julia code is designed to download input files from Google Drive.
-If that doesn't work, extract data from Google Drive using your favorite method, such as the script `readTMIfromGoogleDrive` at a bash shell prompt.
+If that doesn't work, extract data from Google Drive using your favorite method, such as the script `readTMIfromGoogleDrive.sh` at a bash shell prompt.

 `/bin/sh readTMIfromGoogleDrive.sh`

 Or download manually at: https://drive.google.com/file/d/1Zycnx6_nifRrJo8XWMdlCFv4ODBpi-i7/view?usp=sharing .

 TMI_4deg_2010.mat : TMI version with 4x4 degree horizontal
-                  resolution and 33 levels  (G & H 2010) \
+                  resolution and 33 levels  (G & H 2010), \
-				  Includes TMI climatology of ocean properties \
+				  Includes TMI climatology of ocean properties

 # FUNCTIONS

-Source code in  `src/TMI.jl`. \
+Source code in  `src/TMI.jl`.\
 See the list of `export`ed functions in the header of that file.

 # EXAMPLES